omarbelkady/ReactJS/Redux/README.md

   5. This reducer renders the new state.
 - Redux is used to be the big boss of State in a large Scale Application

+### Important People in Redux To Remember
+1. Store: person who houses the state of the reducers
+2. Action: person aka function who returns an object..
+Object must contain the name of action aka type
+3. Reducer: person aka function that updates the state depending on the action
+4. Dispatcher

 ```js
 //I cannot do this.
 This is unacceptable because I directly modifying the state
 store.currentUser = { name: "cstsffbandcobollover"}